+So how early can you cut grass?
 You could mow your lawn before you leave for work, but neither your lawn nor your neighbors will thank you.
 The grass is probably still wet with dew, which means the mower will likely rip the grass, bruise it and it will subsequently take longer to heal.
-Your mower will clog faster, leave tracks, make clumps and cause the grass to mat.
+Your mower deck will clog faster, leave tracks, make clumps and cause the grass to mat.
 All of these issues leave your lawn ripe for mold and fungus growth.
+If you are using a riding mower the wet grass can become quite slippery and make for a difficult time climbing hills or slowing down.
+Wet grass has a habit of clumping on rubber mower tires turning them into slicks.
+Similarly with a push mower, wet grass can be slippery and make for a hazardous situation is you lose your footing.
+This is one of the few times when jumping out of bed and getting to work is not the best idea.

 Mid-Morning (8–10 AM)

+You’ve had your coffee and a bit of breakfast, now to start the day’s project list.
 This is the best time to mow your lawn, just after the dew or daily watering has dried off, but before it really gets hot.
 The grass is dry and standing tall, perfect for an even trim.
 Make sure your lawn mower blade is sharp, to avoid ragged edges, which will make your lawn slow to rejuvenate.
-Plus, your neighbors have probably already gone to work or at the very least are awake.
+Plus, your neighbors have probably already gone to work or at the very least are awake and starting their day.

 Mid-Day (10 AM–2 PM)

 In the heat of the day is when you and your lawn are going to be most stressed.
 Cutting the lawn at this time, when it’s busy photosynthesizing and guarding its water supply, could kill your lawn.
-This is by far the worst time to cut your grass, and you most likely don’t want to be out there at that time of day, anyway.
+Even if your neighbors aren’t bothered by it, this is by far the worst time to cut your grass.
+Plus you most likely don’t want to be out there at that time of day, anyway.
+If you really need to feel productive during this time spend it cleaning the mower deck or sharpening the mower blade in anticipation of the next mow.
+But for now focus on mowing down some lunch rather than your grass.

 Mid-Afternoon (2–4 PM)